vikas0328/vikas0328/README.md

 ## 💼 Projects

-- 🛵 **Food-Delivery-App-Dashboard-Project**
+🛵 **Food-Delivery-App-Dashboard-Project**
-  - Built an interactive dashboard to track orders performance
+* Built an interactive dashboard to track orders performance
-  - Used DAX measures for KPIs and trend analysis
+* Used DAX measures for KPIs and trend analysis
-  - Focused on business insights and decision-making
+* Focused on business insights and decision-making

+🛒 **Online Grocery Store Sales Analysis | Power BI Dashboard**
+* Built an interactive Power BI dashboard using Excel data to analyze grocery sales, customer ratings, and shop performance.
+* Created KPI cards and DAX measures including Total Sales, Total Orders, Average Sales, Average Rating, and 5-Star Ratings.
+* Developed dynamic visuals using Power BI field parameters and interactive slicers for deeper business insights.
+* Performed data cleaning and transformation using Power Query and designed business-focused visual reports.

 🔹 *More projects coming soon...*  🔹